SylwiaGrudkowska/JDemetra-documentation/pages/reference-manual/tools.md

 right-button menu offers a copy series option that allows data to be exported to the another application and a graph to be printed and saved as a clipboard or as a jpg file.
-Information about the partial autocorrelation function is given in 7.9.
-The description of a periodogram is available in the ‘*JDemetra+ User Guide*’ (2017), item 3.4.2
+Information about the partial autocorrelation function is given [here](../theory/ACF_and_PACF.html).
+The description of a periodogram is presented in [the Spectral graphs scenario](/case-studies/spectralgraphs.html).

 ### Spreadsheet profiler {#spreadsheet-profiler}